RazvanGabrielZ/TemaAd/README.md

 After compiling the code, run the executable with the following command:
 `TemaAd.exe`

-The program will print the partitioning of books for the example datasets included in the `main.c` file.
-You can modify `main.c` to include additional datasets as needed.
+This program will take user input for the amount of books and number of pages for each book to create a dataset, then it will run the algorithm on the respective dataset and will return the results for it.

 ## Code Quality